Innovation - Research, Discovery & Innovation

 The rise of innovation in healthcare has created an enhanced role for technology.
 Technology provides new ways of delivering services and is vital as data analytics capabilities deepen, and artificial intelligence and robotics become integrated into our systems.

-For the Health Innovation, Research, and Discovery Hub, innovation also means challenging the way we work together to advance health care in this province.
+For the Nova Scotia Health Innovation Hub, innovation also means challenging the way we work together to advance health care in this province.
 Every day, we are finding new, exciting ways to work together to deepen our impact and translate the research done by Nova Scotia's brilliant research community into care that transforms lives.

 The Hub is committed to the innovation ecosystem in Nova Scotia through activities such as: